cityofaustin/hack-the-traffic/docs/readme.md

 ### Individual Traffic Match Files (ITMF)

-Each row in this dataset represents one Bluetooth enabled device that detected at two locations in the roadway network.
-Each record contains a detected device’s anonymized Media Access Control (MAC) address along with contain information about origin and destination points at which the device was detected, as well the time, date, and distance traveled.
+Each row in this dataset represents one Bluetooth enabled device that was detected at two locations in the roadway network.
+Each record contains a detected device’s anonymized Media Access Control (MAC) address along with information about origin and destination points at which the device was detected, as well the time, date, and distance traveled.

 #### Download